navikt/nada-kafkarator/doc/adr/0008-user-experience.md

 (4) Later iterations might want to provide a UI for teams to manage access, instead of editing CRDs directly.
 This would reduce the chance of errors, but requires proper access control in the UI which is already provided by Kubernetes.

+(5) Credentials for topic access is provided as service users per application, but we want access to be granted on a team basis.
+This allows for limiting access to individual applications should the need arise at a later point.

 ## Decisions

 - We will keep the CRDs as detailed in [6.
 Kafkarator API is focused around dedicated CRDs](0006-kafkarator-api-is-focused-around-dedicated-crds.md)